About Cire Community School

 At Cire, we do school differently.

-We are a school of choice, catering for approximately 200 students requiring a flexible education.
-Our young people benefit greatly from our Victorian Certificate of Applied Learning (VCAL) and our engaging and innovative year 7 to 9 programs (middle school).
-We introduced our Junior School Program in 2021 catering for years 5 and 6 at our Yarra Junction campus.
+We are a school of choice, catering for approximately 380 students requiring flexible education.
+Our young people benefit greatly from our engaging and innovative approach to individualised education across all year levels.

 Cire Community School aims to empower our young people through hands-on learning opportunities in a trusted, safe and welcoming environment where students feel a sense of belonging and acceptance.

 We guide students on a learning journey that caters directly to their individual needs and provides them with the life skills and knowledge required to be successful in their community.
 To achieve this, we aim for each student to:

 improve their ability to have respectful and healthy relationships